-Another major challenge is the expected re-acceleration of health care trend.
-Although we are now in somewhat of a "down" period, the dynamics that drive health care expenditure growth to a level typically more than double that of general inflation, that of an aging population, advances in medical technology, and third-party payment, remain present, and it can be anticipated that trend will climb again.
+Always a significant challenge is the anticipation of re-acceleration of health care trend.
+Although we are now in somewhat of a stable period of growth, the dynamics that drive health care expenditure growth to a level typically more than double that of general inflation, an aging population, advances in medical technology, and third-party payment, remain present.
+It can be anticipated that trend will climb again.